 Famously founded by playboy gangster Bugsy Siegel, Las Vegas is the party capital of the world.
-In fact it has such a reputation for fun and games that it has its own matra: ‘what happens in Vegas, stays in Vegas’.
+In fact, it has such a reputation for fun and games that it has its own matra: ‘what happens in Vegas, stays in Vegas’.

 Attracting over 40million visitors per year, Vegas has over 150 casinos, which took around $6.3bn between them in 2016.
-But that’s far from the full story; Las Vegas is an all round entertainment destination, as well as a gaming centre.
+But that’s far from the full story; Las Vegas is an all round entertainment destination, as well as a gaming center.
 You’ll also find some of the biggest shows on the famous strip, with international names like Celine Dion, taking up multi-year residencies for eye-watering sums.

 Vegas has more than half of the world’s top twenty biggest hotels, with some incredible architecture.
 You can visit the Eiffel Tower, the Pyramids of Giza and the canals of Venice, all without leaving the city.
 Yet you’ll find rooms to suit every budget along with a massive range of food and drink, often laid on at discount prices, or even free by the casinos.

-And if all of that that tempts you into having a flutter, you’ll find low table minimums on a range of games, from roulette to blackjack, as well as the famous Las Vegas slot machines.
+And if all of that tempts you into having a flutter, you’ll find low table minimums on a range of games, from roulette to blackjack, as well as the famous Las Vegas slot machines.

 Macau, on the other hand, might be called the player’s place.